1979 Warsaw gas explosion: Search and rescue operation

-The central location of the Rotunda in the city made an immediate search and rescue operation possible.
+The central location of the Rotunda made an immediate search and rescue operation possible.
 Altogether 2,000 people participated in it, commanded by Edward Gierski of the Warsaw Fire Department.
 Day after day, new bodies were recovered from the ruins.
-On February 17, four victims were found, on February 19, two.
+On 17 February, four victims were found, on 19 February, two.
 Apart from the firefighters and ambulances crews, passers-by also helped.
 Blood was donated in a temporary medical office, located at the nearby Hotel Forum (currently Novotel Warszawa Centrum).
 The Zodiak restaurant offered hot meals to the rescuers, hundreds of liters of blood were collected, and witnesses remember terrifying scenes, such as a woman in a blue dress, without an arm.
-Crowds gathered around the Rotunda, and the place of the explosion was cordoned off by the police.
-Documents and bills were flying in the air, and the building looked as if it had been bombed.

-A reporter from "Express Wieczorny" was on the spot within a few minutes, and the newspaper covered the explosion widely.
-One of its articles stated: At night we meet workers of several building companies, such as Mostostal, Betonstal, Instal, Elektromontaż, as well as boys from Ochotnicze Hufce Pracy and trucks from Betonstal and Transbud.
-Several trucks haul away debris and parts of the construction non-stop.
-Leonard Grunerd from Mostostal has worked here four nights in a row.
-As he says, the first night was the most difficult one, with temperature of minus 20 degrees.
-"People were cold, we were saved by hot meals and hot beverages from the Zodiak Restaurant – says Grunerd".

-The cause of the explosion
+A reporter from Express Wieczorny was on the spot within a few minutes, and the newspaper covered the explosion widely.